-We at the District are particularly excited about the start of the 2012-13 school year, because of the implementation of a new Student Information System.
+We at the District are particularly excited about the start of the 2013-14 school year, because of the implementation of a new Student Information System.
 The new system, called Synergy, is a significant improvement from the previous program first used 25 years ago.
-Teachers will now be able to record grades, take attendance, post lessons and assignments, and communicate with students and parents using Synergy.
-Parents will be able to view their student's attendance, grades and assignments from any web-enabled computer or mobile device and communicate electronically with teachers and staff.
+Teachers are now be able to record grades, take attendance, post lessons and assignments, and communicate with students and parents using Synergy.
+Parents are able to view their student's attendance, grades and assignments from any web-enabled computer or mobile device and communicate electronically with teachers and staff.

-The District's commitment to a rigorous instructional program will continue in 2012-13.
+The District's commitment to a rigorous instructional program will continue in 2013-14.
 That commitment has been reflected in sustained District progress on a number of state and federal accountability measurements.
-State statistics show the KHSD's graduation rate increased to 85 percent most recently, marking the fourth straight year the District's graduation rate has climbed.
-The District's score on the Academic Performance Index (API), a state measurement of District academic success, has increased every year for the past nine years.
+For example, the District's score on the Academic Performance Index (API), a state measurement of District academic success, increased last year for the ninth consecutive year.

-The District's Career & Technical Education Programs will also continue to flourish in 2012-13.
-Five KHSD campuses now feature Pre-Engineering Programs, thanks in large part to strong financial support from Chevron.
+The District's Career & Technical Education Programs will also continue to flourish in 2013-14.
+Six KHSD campuses now feature Pre-Engineering Programs, thanks in large part to strong financial support from Chevron.
 Every KHSD school will have at least one signature Career & Technical Education Program.

 Donald E. Carter, Ed.D.